 To put it simply, a VPN s a cybersecurity tool.

 In addition to their ability to keep secure online, VPNs can also spoof your IP address and give you access to a variety of geo-blocked and restricted websites, apps, and media.
-Remember how I said VPNs rechannel your internet traffic using its own servers?
+Remember how I said VPNs rechannel your internet traffic using their own servers?
 Your public IP gets cloaked and replaced temporarily by one valid in the country where the server is located.
 Most VPNs will give you the option of choosing which server you can connect to.
 This means that all you need is to choose one from a country where you know the restrictions don’t work and you’ll be able to trick the site into believing you are located in that country.

 Let me give you an example.